wellcomecollection/catalogue-pipeline/docs/search/README.md

 Some of the data we've used to measure search relevance is collected in sessions with internal users who know the collection well and the kind of things that people / researchers might be looking for, following a set of instructions to obtain data in a useful format.
 This data is small \(20-50 rows per person, per session, with ~10 people taking part\), but can be deeply contextualised by talking to the people who took part.

-We've also collected data by diary studies, asking users to provide their real life search queries and apply a ranking to them and by having an opt-in relevance ranker, allowing those who wanted to rank search results could do so.
+We've also collected data by diary studies, asking users to provide their real life search queries and apply a ranking to them and by having a staff-only, opt-in relevance ranker, allowing those with indepth knowledge of the Collection to rank search results.

 #### Metrics